-Grief and Mindfulness: the Importance of Checking In with Your Body
+Mindfulness: The Importance of Checking In with Your Body

-Many of us are experiencing loss or grief now.
+Many of us have experienced tremendous changes, loss, and grief over the last few years.
 Loss of social connection.
 Loss of a sense of normalcy.
 Loss of employment.
 Loss of loved ones.

 1. Mindful breathing